Lwin-Naing/User-Manual-English-/Building color coding based on attributes of the 3D city model .md

 Open your favorite text editor (Notepad is fine).
 Please paste the following code:

--Items with a _height value less than 60: #13293D
+- Items with a _height value less than 60: #13293D

--Items with a _height value between 60 and less than 120: #1B98E0
+- Items with a _height value between 60 and less than 120: #1B98E0

--All others: #E8F1F2 with an opacity of 0.5.
+- All others: #E8F1F2 with an opacity of 0.5.

 ```
 {